Empowering Residents to be Prepared for Emergencies and Disasters

 Do you have enough supplies to last for at least 72 hours?
 Download a recommended emergency supplies list HERE.
 Being safe starts with being prepared.

 Training and Mobilizing Volunteers to Create Safer Communities

 As the District lead for emergency volunteer and donations management, Serve DC provides critical support to the city’s official emergency response effort in the first 72 hours of a crisis.
 Serve DC recruits and trains District residents to respond and assist during emergencies – ensuring residents play a major role in making their communities safer, stronger and better prepared to address threats of terrorism, crime, and disasters.

-Serve DC’s (CERT) volunteer program trains citizens to be better prepared to respond to emergencies in their communities.
+Serve DC’s (CERT) volunteer program trains residents to be better prepared to respond to emergencies in their communities.
 When emergencies happen, CERT members can provide critical support to first responders, immediate assistance to victims and can help organize spontaneous volunteers at a disaster site.
-CERT members can also help with non-emergency projects that help improve the community safety.
+CERT members can also help with non-emergency projects that help improve community safety.

 For more information about the DC CERT program call (202) 727-7925 or click here.